junxit/us-congress-bills-112/bill.md

   >   - **(7)** $1,500,000 may be used to carry out prevention, control, and mitigation activities;
   >   - **(8)** $500,000 may be used to carry out event response activities; and
   >   - **(9)** $500,000 may be used to carry out infrastructure activities.
+  > - **(b)** *Administrator*
-  > - **(b)** *Use of funds* From funds made available under section 2(a)(2) of the Environmental Research, Development, and Demonstration Authorization Act of 1981 (Public Law 96–569; 94 Stat.
-3335), the Administrator may utilize up to $3,000,000 for each of the fiscal years 2012 through 2015 to carry out the authorized activities under this Act.
+  >   - **(1)** *In general* There are authorized to be appropriated to the Administrator $2,700,000 for each of the fiscal years 2012 through 2015 to carry out the activities authorized under this Act.
+  >   - **(2)** *Nonduplication* The Administrator shall ensure that activities carried out using the amounts authorized under paragraph (1) do not duplicate research and development activities related to harmful algal blooms and hypoxia conducted by Federal agencies represented on the Task Force, States, tribes, and nongovernmental organizations concerned with marine and freshwater aquatic issues.

-- **(b)** *Extramural research activities* The Under Secretary shall ensure that a substantial portion of funds appropriated pursuant to section 608 of the Harmful Algal Bloom and Hypoxia Research and Control Act of 1998 that are used for research purposes are allocated to extramural research activities.
+- **(b)** *Extramural research activities* The Under Secretary of Commerce for Oceans and Atmosphere shall ensure that a substantial portion of funds appropriated pursuant to section 608 of the Harmful Algal Bloom and Hypoxia Research and Control Act of 1998 that are used for research purposes are allocated to extramural research activities.

 ## § 10.
 Clerical amendments